 Therefore, if I prove the Bible is fake, Jesus Christ must also be FAKE.

-Once you understand how the Christian religion has twisted the Greek myths for its own deceitful purposes, you’ll be much more enlightened.
+You will be much more enlightened once you understand how the Christian religion has twisted the Greek myths for its own deceitful purposes.

-You can then go back to fearing the Greek Gods as they did in ancient times.
+You can then go back to fearing the Greek Gods as people did during ancient times.

-After you become aware of what is going on, you need to ask yourself why one true God would want to have stories similar to the Greek myths but opposite in specific ways and attributes.
+After you become aware of what is happening, you need to ask yourself why one true God would want to have stories similar to the Greek myths but opposite in specific ways and attributes.

 You will probably wonder why anyone on earth would want to oppose the Greek Gods and Goddesses by trying to convince everyone that another God exists.

-The answer is relatively simple, Money and Power, that’s why.
+The answer at its core is relatively simple — Money and Power.

 Why didn’t Jesus Christ show up in Athens?

-Athens would have been the ideal setting for teachings and miracles if one true God ever did want to come down to earth.
+Athens would have been the perfect setting for teachings and miracles if one true God ever did want to come down to earth.